nanbhas/NotionToTwitter/README.md

     "AccessTokenSecret": "your access token here"
 }
 ```
-3. Register a private integration on your Notion workspace (follow instructions online)
+3. Register a private integration on your Notion workspace (follow instructions [online](https://www.notion.so/help/create-integrations-with-the-notion-api#create-an-internal-integration))
 4. Obtain its `notionToken`
 5. Create a database on Notion to contain all the entries you need to post on Twitter.
 Make sure it has the following properties.
-If you want to add more properties or remove, modify the functions and class in `lib/port_utils.py`.
+If you want to add more properties or remove, modify the functions and classes in `lib/port_utils.py`.
 ```
 Title property: Tweet
 Formula properties: Image Path Prefix, Username, Start Tweet URL